The Psychological Causes of Bedwetting

 Read this post to find out why and see what you can do to help stop bedwetting.

-The second type is called secondary enuresis (SNE), which is when an individual has been dry overnight for at least 6 months consistently then has a recurrence of wet nights.
-At least eight percent of children develop SNE around the age of ten.
+Secondary enuresis (SNE): When an individual has been dry overnight for at least 6 months consistently and has a recurrence of wet nights.
+At least eight percent of children develop SNE around the age of 10.

 The physical causes of primary and secondary nocturnal enuresis vary from child to adult.